The Layoff Guide

 You must have earned at least $1,600 during your base period with at least $440 outside your highest quarter.

-• You must be unemployed through no fault of your own
+• You separated from your Illinois job through no fault of your own

-• You must be able and available to work
+• You are able and immediately available for full-time Illinois work

-• You must register with IllinoisJobLink.com
+• You register with IllinoisJobLink.com, required for IDES benefits

-How to File for Unemployment in Illinois — Step by Step
+How to File for Unemployment in Illinois, Step by Step

 1. 1Visit the IDES website to file online